-This USB webcam from Logitech is plug and play for the Raspberry Pi and can take record videos in 720p at 30FPS.
-The "fold-and-go" design makes it easy to pack up and roll whenever you need to move the camera elsewhere.
-Plus, the C525 features fast autofocus, so the subject is never blurry, even it's close to the camera or moving around.
+This USB webcam from Aluratek is plug-and-play for the Raspberry Pi and can take record videos in 1080p at 30FPS.
+The design makes it easy to adjust the angle that the camera is facing you with ease.
+Plus, the AWC02F features fast autofocus, so the subject is never blurry, even if it's close to the camera or moving around.

 Don't let the tiny size fool you — this camera module takes great HD video and will fit anywhere.
 It's perfect for surveillance thanks to its 1080p video resolution and built-in IR filter.
 However, owners of the Raspberry Pi Zero will have to look elsewhere as this module is not compatible.

-The Dorhea Automatic IR-cut sensor will automatically switch between day mode and night mode, so you don't have to manually do it.
-It's capable of taking a 5MP (2592x1944) picture and recording video at 1080p or 720p and up to 60FPS.
+The Dorhea Automatic IR-cut sensor will automatically switch between day mode and night mode, so you don't have to do it manually.
+It can take a 5MP (2592x1944) picture and recording video at 1080p or 720p and up to 60FPS.
 The included CSI interface provides a higher bandwidth so that your pictures and videos are crystal clear.

-Video capture is very well supported on the Raspberry Pi and with two USB ports, it's simple to plug something like the Logitech C525 Webcam in and be up and running.
+Video capture is very well supported on the Raspberry Pi, and with two USB ports, it's simple to plug something like the Aluratek AWC02F in and be up and running.
 You'll also find plenty of software that lets you grab video or stills as well as use the camera for video conferencing through Skype or Google Hangouts.
 The adjustable design and simple setup make it an easy choice if you're in the market for the best webcam for your PC, Mac, or Chromebook.

-We like the Logitech because it's universal.
-With a USB connection, it will work with almost any computer and there's no need for external power or software scripting to get it going.
-If you need a camera for any project or just to round out your Raspberry PI PC build it's a perfect choice.
+With a USB connection, it will work with almost any computer, and there's no need for external power or software scripting to get it going.
+If you need a camera for any project or just to round out your Raspberry PI PC build, it's a perfect choice.